awsmug/torro-forms/README.txt

 6. **Setup templates for inviting and remembering mails**

 == Changelog ==

+= 1.0.0 beta 3 =
+* Added bar charts and shortcodes for showing results

 = 1.0.0 beta 2 =
 * Fixed bug after sending form as participiant